-Figure 15.
-Mass fraction of hot gas as a function of time for different runs.
-We show the control run, and the simulations that produce the most hot gas for both the 'instantaneous feedback' and 'outburst' outflow modes.

-with $v_8 = 10$ .
-In the simulations that include an 'outburst' for the feedback, we see that the fraction increases substantially during the outflow (time interval marked by a horizontal line), reaching values of around 10 per cent for the simulation with outflow velocity $v_8 = 10$ and mass-loss rate $10^{-4} \,\mathrm{M{\odot} yr^{-1}}$ .
-This effect, however, quickly disappears, the mass fraction of hot gas goes back to its pre-outflow value in a hundred-year period after the outflow is over.
+We took the different simulations and calculated the mass fraction of hot $(T>10^8\,\mathrm{K})$ gas in that region.
+The results are plotted in Fig. 15 as a function of time for a few selected simulations.
+The control run, without any outflows, shows a fraction of hot gas that varies within 0.3-1%.
+This variation, as that of the accretion rate (Fig. 5), arises from the variations in the stellar configuration due to their orbital motion.
+The models with an 'instantaneous feedback' show a similar pattern, but a slightly higher hot gas fraction - the dotted line in the figure shows the largest effect we achieved in our runs, with $v_8=10$ .
+In the simulations that include an 'outburst' for the feedback we see that the fraction increases substantially during the outflow (time interval marked by a horizontal line), reaching values of around 10% for the simulation with outflow velocity $v_8=10$ and mass loss rate $10^{-4} \, \mathrm{M\odot} \, \mathrm{yr^{-1}}$ .
+This effect, however, quickly disappears, the mass fraction of hot gas goes back to its pre-outflow value in a hundred year period after the outflow is over.
 This is expected, as hot gas has a very large sound speed and quickly leaves this region.

-Fig. 16 shows the temperature maps of the simulation with the strongest outflow, both while it is active and at the present time, after the outburst has stopped.
-It is clear from the left-hand map that the hot gas is distributed throughout the inner computational domain while the outflow is active, and it is only locally hindered by interactions with stellar outflows.
-This gas, as most of the gas outside a 1-2 arcsec radius in all of our models, is outflowing from the computational domain.
+Figure 16 shows the temperature maps of the simulation with the strongest outflow, both while it is active and at the present time, after the outburst has stopped.
+It is clear from the left map that the hot gas is distributed throughout the inner computational domain while the outflow is active, and it is only locally hindered by interactions with stellar outflows.
+This gas, as most of the gas outside a 1-2" radius in all of our models, is outflowing from the computational domain.
 As discussed above, once the outburst is over, the hot gas quickly leaves the system, and most of the remaining gas is cool, with temperatures comparable to those in the control run (cf. Fig. 1, right).